Updated May 20, 2019

 Legnano resets the serial number format to begin with one lower case letter followed by four numbers (ie. a2729) stamped on the seat lug.

-The Second World War has already started, and Fausto Coppi is enlisted in the army when he betters the one hour record of Jacques Anquetil by 31 meters at the Vigorelli Velodrome in Milan.
+The Second World War is well underway and Fausto Coppi is enlisted in the army when he betters the one hour record of Jacques Anquetil by 31 meters at the Vigorelli Velodrome in Milan.
 Controversy surrounds the victory until officially verified by international authorities in 1947.

 The second World War is over, and Gino Bartali wins the Giro d’Italia for Legnano tens years after his first victory.
 Fausto Coppi, captured and imprisoned in North Africa by allied forces, is returned to Italy at the end of the war and moves to Bianchi.